Here’s The New TV Show You Should Watch This Week

 The ranking prioritizes newness, quality and potential mass appeal.
 Read below the list for a more elaborate explanation of the methodology.

-For the weekend of June 16, “Unbreakable Kimmy Schmidt” tops the list for the second time.
-That’s the best straightforward comedy to debut in awhile, even if drama/comedies like “Atlanta,” “Barry” and “Killing Eve” are ultimately better shows.
+For the weekend of June 23, “Unbreakable Kimmy Schmidt” tops the list for the third time.

-“The Handmaid’s Tale” is now off the list for the first time since its second season debut.
-This season just hasn’t captured the zeitgeist like Season 1 did.
-Episodes this time around are too often a depressing slog to get through and, as such, keeping up with this show has felt more and more like homework.
-There are probably better uses of your time at this point.
+Although new shows are still debuting, it seems like TV is settling into the typical summer doldrums as far as quality goes.
+As mentioned on a weekly basis, the clear standouts this year have been “Atlanta,” “Barry” and “Killing Eve.”
+Since those ended a few weeks ago, there hasn’t been much to replace the heights of those shows.

+“Unbreakable” remains in the top spot, but “Succession” moved up a few spots in the list.
+Now a few episodes into its debut season, that show is really starting to come together.
+If you have access to HBO, you should give it a try.

 The 5-word plot: Woman slowly finds her way.